-- Whey is the most easily absorbed and most bioavailable of all protein types
+- Whey is the most easily absorbed & most bioavailable of all protein types

-- Whey protein can be consumed throughout the day but works best when taken close to workout times
+- Whey protein can be consumed throughout the day but is optimally taken close to workout times

 What is Whey Protein Powder?